vxmpycl1t/Drag-Race-Simulator/README.md

 * Updated drag names/ names
 * Now in every All Stars format the queens can choose a lipstick based on their relationship with the bottom queens

-# 04/13/2022
-* Added the Lipsync LaLaPaRUZa Smackdown from season 14
-* Added Team Wins in Girl Group Challenges
-* Added 3-way lipsyncs
-* Added the "Kandy, wait" double shantay
-* Added talent show performances
-* Added basic reasoning to lipstick choices (it will have logic with the Untucked update)
-* Added new secret events

 # Working on